 Starting to use Information Radiators sometimes has physical and political challenges.
-Some organizations have policies about what can be put on walls and on which walls (it may be to “avoid damaging the walls, paint, and design prints”).
+Some organizations have policies about the content, location, and means of affixing wall hangings (it may be to “avoid damaging the walls, paint, and design prints”).
 You may need to convince people that the cost of repainting a wall is far less than cost of making decisions without the correct information.
-There may also be a fear of radiating proprietary information, a simple encoding process can obviate this risk and it should not be a deterrent to using an Information Radiator (for example see bit-planner.com).
+There may also be a fear of radiating proprietary information; a simple encoding process can obviate this risk without being a deterrent to radiating information to the team (for example see bit-planner.com).

 In corporate scale Scrum adoption there can be a desire for uniformity “so we all know what we’re doing.”
 Different teams need different information and will develop different work practices, so Information Radiators will vary from team to team.
 This situation can be uncomfortable for some people.
 Over time, the dialogue will nudge the organization to choose Information Radiators that optimize the overall happiness of the development ecosystem.

 Many companies have paid for expensive software to manage and organize information and there may be a push to use this rather than anything hand crafted.
 Software makes for information refrigerators, and we need to be brave enough to admit to making bad decisions such as buying expensive software when we could have used some sticky notes.

 A healthy organization might embrace the opportunity to remodel the development space to accommodate the trade-offs between livable working space, protection of proprietary information, adequate wall space (e.g., glass walls) for sticky notes, and room lighting (putting stickies on the windows might darken the room).